elliot-hicks/RL_Maze_Solver/README.md

 # Comments/ Questions:

-1. We spoke about changing the ugly package names, but when going back through the gym_maze installation I saw again how confusing it can be when installing if the folders have very similar names, so i decided to keep them I understand its clunky but I thought it easier to explain the installation with the current package names.
-CNN10 got a better name.
+1. We spoke about changing the ugly package names, but when going back through the gym_maze installation I saw again how confusing it can be when installing if the folders have very similar names, so i decided to keep them.
+I understand its clunky but I thought it easier to explain the installation with the current package names.
+CNN10 got a better name though!
+2. I would really appreciate feedback on the environment requirements file, this is the only remaining component I'm unsure about and am sure I'll need it later in my career.
 ## Contact

 :email: Email: [ppxeh1@nottingham.ac.uk](mailto:ppxeh1@nottingham.ac.uk)